DanielCollins96/11ty-sample/src/posts/first-page.md

 ---
 title: Post One
-layout: layout
+layout: layouts/page
+tags:
+- test
+- posts
 ---

-This is the first page
+## This is the first page